corda/corda/docs/source/azure-vm-explore.rst

 You can generate as many Testnet identites as you like by refreshing this page to generate a new one time link.

-In your terminal paste the command you just copied to install and run your unique Corda instance:
+In the terminal of your cloud instance paste the command you just copied to install and run your unique Corda node:

 .. code:: bash